Belarusian Independence Party: Creation

 The BNP was probably created in 1939—1940 in Vilnius (according to a different version, in Minsk in 1942).
-The initiator of its creation was padre Vincent Hadleŭski.
-The organization united predominantly young people.
+The initiator of its creation was Father Vincent Hadleŭski.
+The organization was composed predominantly of young people.

-Formally the BNP introduced itself as a patriotic undercover organization fighting for the independence of Belarus, but as a matter of fact its leadership cooperated with the German Abwehr from the very beginning.
+Formally the BNP introduced itself as a patriotic undercover organization fighting for the independence of Belarus, but in reality its leadership cooperated with the German Abwehr from the very beginning.

 The BNP started its practical activity in June 1944 by creating several undercover guerrilla troops in Belarus to fight against the approaching Red Army. (according to other sources, the training of such groups has been organized with the help of Abwehr in autumn 1943, especially actively in winter and spring of 1944).

 As its political programme the BNP proposed to use the "inevitable conflict" between the USSR and its Western Allies after the victory over Germany in the Second World War to gain independence for Belarus.

-After evacuation in 1944, the Foreign Sector of the BNP was created in Germany, led by Dźmitry Kasmovič.
+After evacuation in 1944, the Foreign Sector of the BNP was created in Germany, led by Dzmitryj Kasmovič.